Navigating Trazodone Withdrawal: Symptoms, Timeline, and Tips for Recovery

 Does trazodone need to be weaned off?

-Yes, trazodone must be gradually tapered off under doctor’s instructions.
+Yes, trazodone must be gradually tapered off under a doctor’s instructions.
 Otherwise, it can lead to withdrawal symptoms.

 Contents